Urban Scale: Chemosynthetic Management of the Water/Energy/Nutrient Nexus (WENN) by CO2 Negative/RCP 2.6

 - Achieving greater impact with partners.
 We are committed to communicating our strategy more effectively and sharing what we’ve learned with grantees and other partners, including governments, nongovernmental organizations, traditional and emerging donors, and the private sector.
 Our resources, while significant, represent only a fraction of what is needed.
 Collaborating effectively with others maximizes our collective impact in helping farming families.".

-The above list of funding paths is not exhaustive and many existing and future environmental focused funding programs and can be coupled together to provide a comprehensive list of funding options for all WENN management scenarios ranging from the smallest rural communities; the largest of metropolitan cities; rural areas and/or entire nations/global regions.
+The above list of funding opportunities is not exhaustive and many existing and future environmentally focused funding programs can be coupled together to provide a comprehensive list of funding options for all WENN management scenarios ranging from the smallest rural communities; remote un-populated rural areas, the largest of metropolitan cities; vast empty marine regions and/or the entire global scale of regions.

 This proposal calls for the creation of a Benefit Corporation (B Corp), with an international scope and benefit mission which can lead the way in the establishing standards and practices associated with WENN local/regional STEM management, funding and policy development.